 The Bi-State Optical Network, or BiSON, is a private high speed optical network that connects the University of Wyoming to the Front Range GigaPop (FRGP) in Denver, Colorado.

 The FRGP (www.frgp.net) is a network peering location in Denver and is operated by a consortium of research and higher education institutions in the front range of the Rocky Mountains.
 FRGP members include the University of Wyoming, Colorado State University, University of Colorado – Boulder, University of Colorado – Denver, Denver University, Colorado School of Mines, and the National Center for Atmospheric Research.
 The FRGP provides a connection point for connections to the Commodity Internet (multiple connections), and specialized research networks including the Internet2 (www.internet2.edu).

 The BiSON ring is operated by a consortium consisting of the University of Wyoming (UW), National Center for Atmospheric Research (NCAR), National Oceanic and Atmospheric Administration (NOAA), Colorado State University (CSU), and the University of Colorado - Boulder (CU-B).
-The BiSON ring provides high availability since it provides two redundant fiber paths from each of the consortium members.
-From UW’s perspective, optical fiber runs east to Cheyenne and south to Ft.
-Collins.
-The fibers and attached equipment form a complete ruing that encompasses Denver, Boulder, Ft.
+The BiSON ring provides high-availability since it provides two redundant fiber paths from each of the consortium members.
+From UW’s perspective, optical fiber runs east to Cheyenne then south to Denver, and a western route that goes south to Ft.
+Collins then south to Denver.
+The fibers and attached equipment form a complete ring that encompasses Denver, Boulder, Ft.
 Collins and Laramie.
-The fiber ring is designed to survive any singe fiber cut or equipment failure.
+The fiber ring is designed to survive any single fiber cut or equipment failure.

 Diagrams: (UWYO user name and password required.)